In this guide, you’ll learn the exact strategy I’m using to capture 80,46% of my subscriber’s email addresses in Facebook Messenger with ManyChat.

 If you already captured the subscriber’s email address you can just send the download over to them, which you’ll learn how to do in the next step.

-But if they didn’t give their email address yet, we have to ask for it first and store it to the custom field we created at the beginning of this guide.
+But if they didn’t give their email address yet, we have to ask for it first and store it into the email system field.

-You create a user input field, set the Reply Type to ‘Email’ and save the response to your email custom field.
+You create a user input field, set the Reply Type to ‘Email’ and save the response to the email system field.

 Adding contacts to your Email Service Provider